On This Day…

-Altogether 600 members of the Royal Corps of Signals took part in Operation Corporate, about 500 of whom were on the Falklands during the campaign, and eight were killed.
+Altogether 600 members of the Royal Corps of Signals took part in Operation Corporate, about 500 of whom were on the Falklands during the campaign, and sadly eight were killed.

-14 June has been a public holiday in the Falkland Islands since 1984 and officially celebrated as “Liberation Day”.
+14 June has been a public holiday in the Falkland Islands since 1984 and is officially celebrated as “Liberation Day”.